Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 If you have a question about donation or benefits, or want to do it differently than my usual options during this unusual time, please contact me.

 On a personal note, I am profoundly grateful for your support of the FP.
 When I voluntarily ended all in-person teaching on March 13, 2020, I gave up much of my income, most notably the major portion provided by my one-to-one, hands-on Feldenkrais Functional Integration lessons.
 My family and I are blessed that during quarantine my work has segued successfully online, and hours that I’ve put into the FP and my weekly Zoom classes are providing an income.
 If your donations aren’t a strain and you choose to continue them, please know that they are directly supporting our family, and not taken for granted.

-In gratitude to our donors, early on in the pandemic we offered three Zoom meetups for live video lessons and Q&A discussion when I can, including our March 4, 2021 birthday event.
-Feldenkrais Project Members and Patrons can access the three recordings here:
+In gratitude to our donors, I’ve offered donors-only Zoom meetups for live video lessons and Q&A discussion when I can, including our March 4, 2021 birthday event.
+Feldenkrais Project Members and Patrons can access the four previous recordings here:

-We’ve also recently enabled more lesson downloads for Members and Patrons:
+We also enabled more lesson downloads for Members and Patrons in 2020:

 If you’re thinking about renewing donation, or donating to the FP:

 Thank you!
 I have extended indefinitely our first birthday celebration offer to receive our best donor benefits at our launch year rates.
 FP Patron-level donors receive at least 16 new lesson recordings per year and other awesome benefits.
 You can become a Patron by donating $18 monthly, or donate quarterly for effectively $15/month, or make a yearly contribution to receive Patron benefits for $12.50/month!